pelme/htpy/docs/usage.md

 - Creating a context object with `my_context = Context(name[, *, default])` to
 define the type and optional default value of a context variable.
-- Using `my_context.provider(value, lambda: children)` to set the value of a context variable for a subtree.
+- Using `my_context.provider(value, children)` to set the value of a context variable for a subtree.
 - Adding the `@my_context.consumer` decorator to a component that requires the context value.
 The decorator will add the context value as the first argument to the decorated function:

 The `Context` class is a generic and fully supports static type checking.

 The values are passed as part of the tree used to render components without using global state.
-It is safe to use contexts for lazy constructs such as callables and generators.

 A context value can be passed arbitrarily deep between components.
 It is possible to nest multiple context provider and different values can be used in